Optimize Confluent Cloud Clients for Latency¶

 Apache Kafka® provides very low end-to-end latency for large volumes of data.
 This means the amount of time it takes for a record that is produced to Kafka to be fetched by the consumer is short.

 If you’re using a dedicated cluster, adding additional CKUs can reduce latency.
 Other relevant variables that affect end-to-end latency include the implementation of client apps, partitioning and keying strategy, produce and consume patterns, network latency and QoS, and more.
 Clusters in Confluent Cloud are already configured for low latency and there are many ways to configure your client applications to reduce latency.

 Configure Kafka to Minimize Latency (blog post) provides a comprehensive guide to measuring and improving latency for your streaming applications, and Optimizing Your Apache Kafka Deployment (whitepaper) details more of the tradeoffs between latency, throughput, durability, and availability.

 Key Concepts and Configuratons¶

-Many of the Kafka configuration parameters discussed on the Optimizing for Throughput page have default settings that optimize for latency so typically you don’t need to adjust those configuration parameters.
+Many of the Kafka configuration parameters discussed on the Optimize Confluent Cloud Clients for Throughput page have default settings that optimize for latency so typically you don’t need to adjust those configuration parameters.
 This page includes a review of the key parameters to understand how they work.

 Some configuration parameters in this page have a range of values.
 How you set them depends on your requirements and other factors, such as the average message size, number of partitions, and other differences in the environment.
 So, benchmarking helps to validate the configuration for your application and environment.